 Karla Pizzi has been working as a research fellow at Fraunhofer AISEC since 2018 following her studies in mathematics, political science and computer science.

 She is currently working in the Cognitive Security Technologies research department, with a particular focus on adversarial examples to protect artificial intelligence systems from being manipulated.

 Jan-Philipp Schulze joined Fraunhofer AISEC as a research fellow in January 2019 after having studied electrical engineering and information technology at ETH Zurich.
 He is also completing his PhD in computer science at TU Munich.
-His research work in the Cognitive Security Technologies research department focuses on anomaly detection and adversarial machine learning.
+His research work in the Cognitive Security Technologies research department focused on anomaly detection and adversarial machine learning.